Video Game: Overlord Dark Legend

 Overlord: Dark Legend contains examples of the following tropes:

-- Affably Evil: Lord Gromgard in Dark Legend is Spikes of Doom-wearing, BFS/Giant Axe-swinging, Black Knight...Who treats his servants like actual people, and is regarded as far, far more competent than his supposedly good-aligned siblings.
+- Affably Evil: Lord Gromgard in Dark Legend is a Spikes of Villainy-wearing, BFS/Giant Axe-swinging, Tin Tyrant...Who treats his servants like actual people, and is regarded as far, far more competent than his supposedly good-aligned siblings.

 - Ambiguously Gay: Lord Grenville Gromgard seems to have a rather close relationship with the Elf Erasmus.